The name of this organization is the “Nanaimo Disc Golf Club,” hereafter referred to as the NDGC.

 - Assist the President with annual Board nominations.

-The Treasurer will:
+The Treasurer/Director of Communication will:

 - Have charge of all funds of the organization.

 - Maintain the Club’s bank account.

 - Make an annual financial report to the membership at the fall meeting.

 - Provide a report of the club’s finances upon request.

 - Have the authority to sign checks with the knowledge of the President.

 - Present the Club’s annual operating budget that includes estimated annual income and expenditures for the upcoming fiscal year.

 The Secretary/Public Relations Director will:

 - Be responsible for the communication of information within the structure of the Club.

 - Respond to public inquiries.

 - Develop and maintain appropriate signage and course maps.

 Members at Large (3 positions):

-- Weekly event organization
+- Weekly event organization.

-- Monthly event organization
+- Monthly event organization.

-- Community outreach organization
+- Community outreach organization.

-- Club social gatherings
+- Club social gatherings.

-- Organization of work days
+- Organization of work days.

 areas of club operation in order to become effective Officers of the club in the future.

 Members at Large will review matters/instances of any Member’s questionable

 calendar year, fulfilling any and all requirements of the role prior to running for an

 Paid Membership (A dues paying member in good standing)

 Membership shall not be denied to any individual based on race, religion, sex, sexual orientation, gender identity or expression, ethnicity, age, dialect, or level of disc golf ability.

 Upon payment of the annual dues, members will receive a bag tag as proof of membership.
 Replacement tags are available at a nominal fee to cover costs.
+(Appendix A: Fees)